Autumn in Greenville, SC

 Back to Top5.
 Get Your Scare On at Haunted Attractions

-While you’re waiting in line, the fun doesn’t stop.
+Madworld has earned its spot as the #1 Must-See Haunted Attraction in South Carolina and one of the top haunted experiences in the country.
+Known for its "intense and psychologically paralyzing" thrills, this self-guided, half-mile journey is not for the faint of heart.
 Madworld offers live DJ music, bonfires to keep you cozy, food and drink, and activities like Ghost Town Mini Golf, axe throwing, carnival games, face painting, a gift shop, and more.
 If you’ve got anyone in your group who’s a little less brave, opt for the No-Scare Medallion for an additional $10—ensuring you’re not targeted by the actors.

 147 Country Manor Rd., Piedmont

-Open September 6–November 2
+Open September 12–November 2

 Looking for even more thrills?
 Add Sweet Dreams Scare House to your must-see list!
 This 1/4-mile haunted trail is filled with terrifying screams, chainsaws, maniacal laughter, crazed cannibals, and eerie dolls.
 For an even more immersive (and terrifying) experience, brave souls 18+ can try the Touch Tour, where you’ll come face to face with your darkest fears.